skanthiah/icap/README.md

 ## Installation

-   This code can be installed by importing the pom.xml run as Spring Boot Application
+   This code can be installed by importing the pom.xml run as Spring Boot Application.

 ## Usage